JoshFung/Reedr/README.md

 Reedr is an alternative reader for Hacker News that is designed to be used on mobile, tablets as well as laptops / desktops.

-Specifically designed for quick reading, it does not make use of giving points, posting or replying.
-However, you can make use of Hacker News' numerous feeds as well as easily view comments in a cascading view.
+Specifically designed for quick reading, it makes use of a side feed and reader view to allow users to quickly browse through articles.
+Furthermore, cascading comments allow readers to skip over filler comments and dive deeper into insightful discussion.

 <p align="right">(<a href="#table-of-contents">Back to Table of Contents</a>)</p>